 2. Segregate into Biodegradable and Non-biodegradable & Re-usable or not: Once the wastes are identified, it needs to be segregated into usable and non-reusable categories.
 Like fruits and clothes can be distributed among beggars who live around the temple, whereas milk that is poured onto the idol is a waste and not reusable will go into the biodegradable category.
 Other offerings like flowers, leaves, and more are collected together which will get further processed into the machine as they are biodegradable.

 3. Put into Temple Waste GWR Model: Once the offerings are segregated, biodegradable waste is put into the Green Waste Reprocessor machine at the temple which will further convert holy refuse into organic manure.

 4. Use Organic Manure: The organic manure produced from the machines are used at farms or temples that have garden areas or it can be sold, as the manure is a rich source of nutrients and also a preferred choice as it is made out of offerings worshiped on God and so become God’s Prasad.

-While the green waste reprocessor is designed for various purposes, segregating waste is important as it will make clean, pure and cheap organic manure that have high benefits and zero negative impacts on the environment.
+While the green waste reprocessor is designed for various purposes, segregating waste is important as it will make clean, pure, and cheap organic manure that has high benefits and zero negative impacts on the environment.

-Clean India Ventures have recently, at Baidyanath Dham, installed its Flower Waste Model machine which will process all type of Temple waste including flowers, and all other leaves in temple to process it into compost.
-They installed 2 machines of 1 Ton/per day capacity for processing the organic waste at source.
+Clean India Ventures have recently, at Baidyanath Dham, installed its Flower waste recycling machine which will process all types of Temple waste including flowers, and all other leaves in the temple to process it into compost.
+They installed 2 machines of 1 Ton/per day capacity for processing the organic waste at the source.

 The machine has helped Baidyanath Temple to dispose-off the waste into compost which is being sold to farmers and local citizens at a good rate.